d-kozak/eshop-parser/README.md

 4) login with credentials user user

 ## Known issues
-* parse single product does not parsists the product with all dependencies
+* parsing single product does not persist the product with all dependencies
-* a couple of products fails to be parsed - see error log
+* parsing fails for a couple of products - see error log
+* no pagination
+* cannot limit number of threads to use for the parsing
+* problems with Czech encoding